 4. To finish the curry, I like to add 1 teaspoon of coconut sugar along with a little fresh lime juice and if needed, fish sauce to balance the flavours.
 If you don't have coconut sugar, you could add brown sugar in a pinch.
 I also recommend that you serve the curry with fresh lime wedges at the table so that everyone can add an extra squeeze of lime juice over the top if they like.

 For serving, this curry is perfect with some steamed rice or quinoa as a higher protein alternative.
 A sprinkling of chopped cilantro, chopped peanuts and sesame seeds is the perfect finishing touch before serving it to your family and friends.

 Substitutes or Additions

 The bonus of this Thai peanut curry recipe is that it is incredibly versatile.
-If you find that you don’t have certain vegetables on hand, you can easily substitute them with other vegetables by adjusting cooking times.
+If you find that you don't have certain vegetables on hand, you can easily substitute them with other veggies by adjusting cooking times.
 Here are some potential options:

 - Baby corn